Murder is the most serious charge in the Criminal Code and those convicted of murder face life sentences.

 For first offenders, theft charges are usually dealt with by way of the Direct Accountability Program, sometimes known as Alternative Measures.
 Through this program the accused accepts responsibility for the criminal act without having to suffer the consequences of a criminal record.

 Call James Zegers at 519-673-0440 to find out how your theft charge can be resolved without a criminal record.

 The offence of mischief usually refers to the intentional damage of property.
 Mischief charges, particularly for first time offenders, can usually be dealt with by way of the Direct Accountability Program, also known as Alternative Measures.
 Through this program, the accused accepts responsibility for the criminal act without having to suffer the consequences of a criminal record.

 Call James Zegers at 519-63-0440 to find out how your mischief charge can be resolved without a criminal record.

 The offence of break and enter involves the entering of a home or business and committing an offence, such as assault or theft.
 Break and enter is a serious offence and the maximum penalty is life in prison.

 If you are charged with break and enter you need expert advise.
 With twenty years of experience, James Zegers can help you get the best possible result.

-If you have been charged with break and enter, call James Zegers at 519-673-0440 for a free initial consultation.
+If you have been charged with break and enter, call James Zegers at 519-673-0440 for an initial consultation.

 To defraud is to deprive by deceit.
 Taking cash from the till, intentionally writing cheques that won’t be honoured, or obtaining benefits based on dishonest representations are all examples of fraud.